- February 14, 1986

 - Porsche Mobil 1 Supercup

-Michael Ammermuller is the racing driver from Germany, best known for his achievements in Porsche Supercup but once he was Formula 1 test driver.
+Michael Ammermüller is a racing driver from Germany, best known for his achievements in the Porsche Supercup but once he was Formula 1 test driver.

-He was born on 14th of February 1986 in Pocking, a small town near Passau in Bavaria.
+Michael Ammermüller was born on February 14, 1986, in Pocking, a small town near Passau in Bavaria.
 Michael stepped into the racing scene in 2004, with Jenzer Motorsport, competing in Eurocup Formula Renault and Formula Renault 2.0 Germany.
 In the national competition, he did very well as he finished third overall after scoring five podium finishes.
 With the same team, Ammermuller had a successful season of 2005 as he was a runner-up in both Eurocup Formula Renault and Formula Renault 2.0 Italy, clinching a total of nine victories.

 In 2006, Ammermuller got a chance to compete in GP2 Series with Arden International team.
 He won one race but finished the only 11th in the championship.
 The same year, as a member of Red Bull Junior Team, Michael unexpectedly was promoted in the third driver of Red Bull Formula 1 team for the last three races of the season, replacing Robert Doornbos.
 After passing necessary tests, he earned an FIA Super licence.